 - 1. Women students can avail maternity leave up to 120 days only once in their PG course of study. - 2.
-The candidate will be eligible for "Medical Leave" under exceptional circumstances, forwarded by the Head of the Department, supported by medical certificate from the competent authority (subject to verification by medical board of SVIMS) and sanctioned by the Dean/Head of the Institution.
-Medical leave will be sanctioned with loss of pay.
+The candidate will be eligible for "Medical Leave" under exceptional circumstances, forwarded by the Head of the Department, supported by medical certificates obtained at SVIMS only (subject to verification by medical board of SVIMS if necessary) and sanctioned by the Dean/Head of the Institution.
+Medical leave will be sanctioned with loss of pay. - 3.
+All DM/MCh & MD/MS PGs have to inform well in advance before going on Medical Leave (or) Maternity Leave to the Academic section.

-In case of maternity leave/medical leave being availed in the study period, an extension of the academic term by 6 months as per MCI clauses 13.2 & PG Medical Education Regulations 2000 (as amended on 05.04.2018) will have to be met with.
+In case of maternity leave/medical leave being availed in the study period, an extension of the academic term of 6 months as per MCI clauses 13.2 of PG Medical Education Regulations 2000 (as amended on 05.04.2018) will have to be met with.

-3. Payment of stipend shall be limited to 36 months.
+4. Payment of stipend shall be limited to 36 months.